 Financial services: Banks and financial services can use machine learning for many different applications.
 However, this industry may see its biggest application in detecting fraudulent transactions.
 By being able to sift through data quickly, identifying anomalies and ties to known fraudsters, these types of organizations can react and execute faster to minimize fraudulent transactions.

 Customer service: Regardless of industry, machine learning can transform the way organizations handle customer service and retention.
 With machine learning analyzing a user’s account history, automated interactions and outreach can generate offers, provide check-ins, and incentivize deals, all at a customized level designed to maximize conversion.

 Logistics and supply chain: Now more than ever, real-time updates of supply chain are critical to keeping our world moving.
 Machine learning can take in real-time tracking data from different pieces of the supply chain and automate changes to keep various parties informed, while taking smart opportunities to evolve workflows and minimize lost time or risk.

 These three examples are just the tip of the iceberg when it comes to the possibilities of machine learning.
 Oracle Analytics provides a complete analytics platform powered by machine learning.
 Featuring all of the elements mentioned above and more, Oracle Analytics delivers cutting-edge augmented analytics, business intelligence, and data visualizations in an easy-to-use package.
 Learn more about Oracle Analytics.

-If you want to begin your business journey and get started with machine learning, we are providing a free eBook published by O'Reilly that you will want to check out: Getting Started with Machine Learning in the Cloud and and don't forget to subscribe to the Oracle Big Data blog to get the latest posts sent to your inbox.
+If you want to begin your business journey and get started with machine learning, we are providing a free eBook published by O'Reilly that you will want to check out: Getting Started with Machine Learning in the Cloud or find out more about how a machine learning platform can help you accomplish more.
+And don't forget to subscribe to the Oracle Big Data blog to get the latest posts sent to your inbox.
 Also, follow us on Twitter @OracleBigData.